readysetagile/jira-xray/jenkins_home/README.md

 5. Save the config.
 Now scroll to the bottom of the page to configure a cloud using the `separate configuration page`

 6. Add a new cloud
 ![add-cloud](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/add-cloud.png)

 7. Name the cloud and click `Docker Cloud Details...`
 ![name-cloud](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/name-cloud.png)

 8. In the Configure Clouds module, set the Docker Host URI as `tcp://host.docker.internal:4243` and check Enable.
-	- **NOTE:  make sure you don't skip the impratant step to configure the firewall **
+	- **NOTE:  make sure you don't skip the impratant step to configure the firewall (in the title README)**
 ![config-cloud](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/config-cloud.png)

 9. Click Docker Agent Templates.
 Set the Label, Name and Docker Image to `ruby-docker-slave`.
 This is the slave container that the addon will dynamically start to run the automated tests.
 ![docker-agent-templates](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/docker-agent-templates.png)

-10. Save this config, and head mack to the main screen.
+10. Save this config, and head back to the main screen.

 ------------------------------------